17 Surprising Items That Contain Plastic

 Plastic is a relatively new material, with widespread usage not occurring until the 1960s.
-Despite this, plastic is a ubiquitous part of just about every aspect of our daily lives.
+Despite this, plastic is a ubiquitous aspect of our daily lives.
 But were you aware of just how omnipresent it is?
-I’ve rounded up 11 surprising household items that contain plastic.
+I’ve rounded up 17 surprising household items that contain plastic.
+Be warned – you may be shocked!

-It’s hard to believe, but chewing gum is made of plastic.
+It’s hard to believe, but chewing gum is actually made of plastic.
 Manufacturers don’t tend to disclose their ingredients.
-Perhaps because chewing on plastic doesn’t sound particularly appealing!
+Perhaps this is because chewing on plastic doesn’t sound particularly appealing!

 From what I have read, I believe that all the main gum brands use plastics and rubbers in their gum production.